-In the event of a load jam while the carriage is traveling up, push the down button on the push-button station.
+In the event of a load jam while the carriage is traveling up, push the "Send to 1" button on the push-button station.
 If that does not lower the carriage, use the manual lowering valve to lower the carriage.
 See Section 10 in the Owner's Manual.